skip to main content

 • Antenna TV: A simple over-the-air (OTA) antenna will get you the Pro Bowl as long as you live within the range of an ABC affiliate station.
 We discuss this method more in our free Pro Bowl viewing options section below.

-• NFL+: The NFL’s streaming service provides live mobile access to all nationally televised games, including the Pro Bowl.
-NFL+ offers a seven-day free trial; otherwise, its plans start at $4.99 a month.
+• NFL+: The NFL’s streaming service provides live mobile access to all nationally televised games, including the Pro Bowl and Super Bowl.
+NFL+ plans start at $6.99 a month.

 Which TV providers offer Pro Bowl channels?

-Because the Pro Bowl Games will air simultaneously on ABC and ESPN, you’ll likely find the live broadcast on most TV providers.
+Because the Pro Bowl Games will air on Disney-owned channels, you’ll likely find the live broadcast on most TV providers.
 Below is a list of popular TV options and whether they carry ABC and ESPN.

 Provider Price ABC ESPN Details